vvvv/VL.CEF/README.md

     nuget install VL.CEF.Skia

 ## Troubleshooting
 If you don't see any output, this is probably because your PC has multiple GPUs.
-In this case you'll need to manually tell the chromium process to run on the same GPU that vvvv is running on.
-You do this by [assigning GPU preference to a program](https://www.ghacks.net/2021/10/29/how-to-assign-graphics-performance-preferences-to-windows-11-programs/).
+In this case you'll need to manually tell the chromium process to run on the same GPU that vvvv is running on:

-You'll find the chromium process like this:
-- Quad menu -> Manage NuGets -> Show Installed
+- vvvv: Quad menu -> Manage NuGets -> Show Installed
-- Navigate to VL.CEF.x.y.z\renderer and choose "VL.CEF.Renderer.exe"
+- Navigate to VL.CEF.x.y.z\renderer and Shift+Rightclick "VL.CEF.Renderer.exe" -> Copy as Path
+- Windows Graphics Settings: System -> Display -> Graphics  (as explained here: [assigning GPU preference to a program](https://www.ghacks.net/2021/10/29/how-to-assign-graphics-performance-preferences-to-windows-11-programs/))
+- Add an app -> Browser: Here you paste the path you copied to the clipboard earlier
+- Locate the added entry and under options choose the same as vvvv.exe has assigned.
+Most likely "High Performance"